csiro-coasts/emsaray-data/README.rst

 part of the eReefs data.
 This dataset is defined on a curvilinear grid with two dimensional coordinates, handled by the ``CFGrid2D`` format class.
+Temperature, sea surface heigh, and salinity variables are included.
 The dataset is downloaded and subset via the ``scripts/download_gbr4.py`` script.

 Link